dscardoso/dscardoso.github.io/_pages/about.md

 :  _with Thomas Hertel_

-A global agricultural supply-demand-climate-trade model calibrated to Baseline :  _with Manuel Jimenez, Maros Ivanic, and Noé Nava_
+A global agricultural supply-demand-climate-trade model calibrated to Baseline :  _with Manuel Jimenez, Hao Xiong, Ji Yong Kwon, Maros Ivanic, and Noé Nava_

 # Publications